mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/gke-cos-version.md

 aliases:
     - /gke-cos-version/
 ---
-As one of the best practices for your Security posture with GKE is to use a `cos-containerd` image type for your nodes.
+One of the best practices for your Security posture with GKE is to use a `cos-containerd` image type for your GKE nodes.

 > Based on Chromium OS, [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/concepts/security) from Google implements several security design principles to provide a well-configured platform for running production services.